-This book is organised into three key parts.
-In ‘Vision’ the book defines what an entrepreneur and startup actually are and articulates a new way for startups to measure their progress called ‘validated learning'.
+The Lean Startup is organised into three key parts, this summary will summarise each section.
+In ‘Vision' Ries defines what an entrepreneur and startup actually are and articulates a new way for startups to measure their progress called ‘validated learning'.
 ‘Steer' dives into the methodology of the build-measure-learn feedback loop.
 And in ‘Accelerate' the book explores techniques to speed up the ‘Steer' process and growth methods.

 KEY PRINCIPLES OF THE LEAN STARTUP

 - Entrepreneurs are everywhere.
 Ries emphasises the fact that principles of entrepreneurship can be applied to any industry, any business size, and any role.
 There’s no single definition of an entrepreneur and you don’t even need to be a founder.
 Break the stereotype.

 “Entrepreneurs are everywhere.
 They're in large established organisations as well as small startups.”

 - A big part of entrepreneurship is management.
 In order to run a successful startup, you need to be an effective manager, there will be so many different tasks and people that will need to be managed.

 - Startups are just as relevant as a business as they are as a learning experiment.
 It’s not all about making dollars and creating physical products.
 The learning experience is just as important and expressed through multiple experiments carried out in order to reach a final product.
 It’s about the journey, not the destination.

 “A startup is a human institution designed to create a new product or service under conditions of extreme uncertainty.”

 - Build-measure-learn.
 Ries explains that in order to achieve the key goal of a startup: Build – transforming an idea into a product.
 Measure – you need to be able to take customers reactions, measure, and learn from the results.
 Are you on the right track or not?